 ✔️ What is influencer marketing?
 Consistently eyeing influencers into marketing mix

 ✔️ Who is an influencer?
-Someone with reach and influence on certain audience
+Someone with reach and influence on a certain audience

 ✔️ Do’s and Don’ts: What’s right and wrong with influencer marketing?

-✔️ TATEM: Created to take different approach to influencer marketing in corporate world
+✔️ TATEM: Created to take a different approach to influencer marketing in the corporate world

 ✔️ Leverage Language: Connect with and talk on the same level when approaching brands

-✔️ Influence Power: Equals ability to drive sales in real world, not engagement rates
+✔️ Influence Power: Equals ability to drive sales in the real world, not engagement rates

 ✔️ KPIs: Measure and optimize influencer performance to compare ROI